Asafko/AKoin/README.md

 #### This implementation should not be used for anything else.
 AKoins are also worthless.
 The AKoin blockchain is by no means "Production" suitable!

 ## Contributing
-While I never intended the work done here to be extended, I am open for any improvements and suggestions.
+While I never intended the work done here to be extended, I am open to any improvements and suggestions.
 Please feel free to contact me before or after making a pull request.

 ## License